 The CorMaT turbine employs two closely-spaced contra-rotating rotors, which drive the rotor and rotating stator sections of an electrical generator.
 The first rotor has three blades rotating in a clockwise direction while the second rotor, located directly behind the first, has four blades rotating in an anti-clockwise direction.
 Buoyancy chambers at the front and rear sections of the nacelle are tuned to achieve neutral buoyancy.
 The turbine is connected to a tensioned mooring at a point in the water column where the flow velocity is greatest and surface wave action minimized.

 The device is installed in berth 3 at EMEC’s tidal device test facility at Fall of Warness, Orkney, UK.
-Water Depth: 33m.
-Tidal range: 3m.
+Tidal range: 3 m.
 Tidal speeds up to 3.7 m/s.

 The CoRMaT project has an installed capacity of less than 1 MW, therefore no Section 36 Consent was required.
 A Marine License was granted under the Marine (Scotland) Act 2010 by Marine Scotland (the licensing authority) on 22nd February 2017 (Licence no. 06260/17/0), which can be viewed here.